The uniform general signed rank test and its design sensitivity: Background and notation

 Proposition 2 of \citet{rosenbaum_design_2010-1} gives a formula for the design sensitivity of a general signed rank test whenever the score function $\varphi$ is piecewise continuous, nondecreasing and not identically zero:

 Note that $G(y) - G(-y)$ is the CDF of $\abs{Y}$ under $H_1(G)$.
 We see that the design sensitivity of a general signed rank test is determined precisely by the aspects of $\varphi$ and $G$ captured in the quantity $\pi$.
-In \cref{th:unif_ds,th:limiting_ds}, we extend this result to characterize the design sensitivity of our uniform general signed rank test.
-Our conditions on $\varphi$, while not strictly more general, do allow for the normal scores and redescending score functions, in contrast to Rosenbaum's conditions.
+In \cref{th:unif_ds} and \cref{th:limiting_ds}, we extend this result to characterize the design sensitivity of our uniform general signed rank test.
+Our conditions on $\varphi$, while not strictly more general, do allow for the normal score function, in contrast to Rosenbaum's conditions.